 Urban Pathways may offer dress down days to students on occasion.
 All dress down days will come with a written dress code for the dress down.
+Parents will be notified by Administration in advance by text or email.
 (Note: Participation is not required.)
 Students are permitted to veer from the dress code with the following options: